querkmachine/FSFrontEndDocs/concepts/accessibility.md

 	</div>
 </div>

-### For users prone to photoepileptic seizures
+### For users prone to photosensitive epilepsy

+Photosensitive epilepsy is a form of epilepsy which is triggered by visual stimuli such as flashing lights or regular moving patterns.
+The effects can be limited to nausea or dizziness but can be as severe as seizures.
+Approximately 4% of people have photosensitive epilepsy.

-Most web content is harmless to people who suffer with photoepileptic problems, however some visual effects—from full-screen jumps to obnoxiously flashing banner ads—can cause issues for some people.
-This may not be as severe as a seizure, but could merely cause nausea or dizziness.
+Most web content is harmless to people who suffer with photosensitive epilepsy, however some visual effects—from full-screen jumps to obnoxiously flashing banner ads—can cause issues for some people.
+Interfaces can be improved by reducing the use of these effects.

 The <abbr title="Web Content Accessibility Guidelines">WCAG</abbr> defines flashing or strobing as being [more than three times a second](https://www.w3.org/TR/WCAG20/#seizure-does-not-violate).